December 17th 2021

-NASA know a thing or two about ideal training regimes.
-Astronauts in space need to exercise for a whopping two hours a day to prevent muscle wastage and bone loss, and while for obvious reasons trampolining isn’t the workout of choice when on a mission, astronauts need to build serious strength and stamina before launch, which is where an earth bound micro liftoff comes in.
-Here’s how and why trampolining raises fitness gains for us mere ground based mortals.
+NASA knows a thing or two about ideal training regimes.
+Astronauts in space need to exercise for a whopping two hours a day to prevent muscle wastage and bone loss and while for obvious reasons trampolining isn’t the workout of choice when on a mission, astronauts need to build serious strength and stamina before launch, which is where an earthbound micro liftoff comes in.
+Here’s how and why trampolining raises fitness gains for us mere ground-based mortals.

-NASA defines trampolining as 68 per cent more effective than running, and while it’s a high intensity workout (read: heart pounding, sweaty, messy, endorphin fuelled), the fact that trampolines and rebounders absorb energy means that it’s low impact on your joints, unlike pounding the pavements *orders bouncy castle*.
+Once you've run your regular route every lunchtime for a week, it can get a little tiresome.
+Luckily NASA defines trampolining as 68 per cent more effective than running while Frame, who offer a Rebounding class say that 20 minutes of bouncing is the equivalent of an hour of running.
+While it’s a high-intensity workout (read: heart-pounding, sweaty, messy, endorphin fuelled), the fact that trampolines and rebounders absorb energy means that it’s low impact on your joints, unlike pounding the pavements.

 Springing is slimming

 If you’ve got a weight loss goal in mind, trampolining could be just as, if not more, effective than more dreary gym cardio options.
-Five minutes of trampolining should clarify why: if you’re even vaguely keeping up, you’ll be sweating profusely and both breathing and heart rate will be elevated.
+After five minutes of trampolining, you’ll be sweating profusely and both breathing and heart rate will be elevated.
 As cardio goes, it’s a short, sharp effective workout, furnished with the kind of exhilaration that the cross trainer just can’t deliver.
 Which brings us to...